ycpcs/cs101-spring2021/assign/assign02.md

 ### Deliverables for Milestone 1

-The [design artifact](../design-template.pdf) for Milestone 1 is due at the beginning class on **Tuesday, Feb 7th**.
+The [design artifact](../design-template.pdf) for Milestone 1 is due at the beginning class on **Tuesday, Mar 16th**.
 Make sure that you fill out the "Strategy" and "Control flow sketch" sections of the design template.

-The code for Milestone 1 should be submitted to Marmoset (using the command `make submit_ms1`) by the end of the day on **Friday, Feb 10th**.
+The code for Milestone 1 should be submitted to Marmoset (using the command `make submit_ms1`) by the end of the day on **Thursday, Mar 18th**.

 ## Milestone 2